-This is mainly due to arginine’s ability to suppress somatostatin secretion, a hormone that inhibits growth hormone (*8).
-As we all know, growth hormone are responsible for cell and tissue growth, making it absolutely essential for muscle growth.
+This is mainly due to arginine's ability to suppress somatostatin secretion, a hormone that inhibits growth hormone (*8).
+As we know, growth hormones are responsible for cell and tissue growth, making them absolutely essential for muscle growth.

 As you can see, arginine's usefulness goes way beyond its ability to stimulate NO synthesis.
 As demonstrated by scientific studies, arginine can have a direct impact on muscle growth.

 Citrulline is another amino acid that can efficiently restore nitric oxide production, due to having a higher absorption rate compared to arginine.
 It can be of particular interest when the body's arginine availability is limited (*9).

 We now understand why nitric oxide supplements are very popular among athletes and bodybuilders – they promote vasodilation and help the body to deliver precious nutrients to the muscles cells and so improve sports performance.
 Many gym goers also love to feel the pumping effect given by NO supplements.

 Arginine and citrulline are two effective ingredients in increasing nitric oxide productions and can, at times, deliver other benefits that directly impact muscle growth.
 We offer both in the form of high-quality supplements with high bioavailability, check them out below.